GodwinOnah/E-Commerce-Shopping-Webapp/README.md

 // README.md
 # BAGSHOP-CLIENT-APP
 ### Introduction
-BagSho-API  is an e-commerce web application built with Angular.
+BagShop-Client-App  is an e-commerce frontend web application built with Angular.
 It allows users to select and add, then pay for these items by adding them into a redis database (Azure Redis Cashe for this project), pay using stripe card payment system.
 Orders made are save in an SQL database (Azure SQL database for this project) with ease and efficiency.
 ### Project Support Features
 * Users can signup and login to their accounts
 * Public (non-authenticated) users can access items but will need to login to buy them on this application